-Antarctica has 90% of all the freshwater in the world frozen as ice, 29 million cubic km worth.
+Antarctica has 60% of all the freshwater in the world, mostly frozen as 90% of the world's ice, 25 million cubic km worth.
 What's it all doing?

 Ice - Science in Antarctica

-98% Antarctica is covered in ice, this is all freshwater ice, it builds up slowly as an enormous ice-cap and flows down towards the sea as great rivers of ice, the glaciers.
+97% Antarctica is covered in ice, this is all freshwater ice, it builds up slowly as an enormous ice-cap and flows down towards the sea as great rivers of ice, the glaciers.
 This ice has a mean thickness of 2,160m (7,080 feet) and a maximum thickness of 4,776m (15,670 feet) though at this thickest point, it extends as far below sea level as it it does above.
-With its ice, Antarctica has the highest mean altitude of any continent, over twice that of Asia, the second highest, without its ice, it may be the lowest lying of all the continents though the weight of all that ice pushes the Antarctic tectonic plate into the earths mantle, if it was removed it would rebound somewhat, very slowly.
+With its ice, Antarctica has the highest mean altitude of any continent, over twice that of Asia, the second highest, without its ice, it may be the lowest lying of all the continents though the weight of all that ice pushes the Antarctic tectonic plate into the earths mantle, if it was removed it would rebound somewhat, very slowly over thousands of years.

 The effects of climate change are very important as to how they affect the build up and movements of the ice, it isn't as simple as just melting more as it warms up, much of the ice on the ice cap is held in place by slowly flowing glaciers, the glaciers move slowly partially because of ice shelves that limit the speed at which they drain ice from the cap.
 Collapse of crucial ice shelves and the speeding up of glaciers at particular points could speed up the loss of ice from the ice cap significantly, like removing the cork from a bottle.
 Understanding the formation and development of glaciers is crucial to making predictions about possible future ice loss and the consequences for sea level rises.